 - Shifts in CFA Program candidate and CFA Institute member numbers by region

-- The influence of technological innovation and disruption on the industry
+- The influence of fintech and technological innovation and disruption on the industry

 Changing Roles in the Investment Industry